jo/webcryptobox-js/README.md

 ```

 #### `deriveKey`
-Given a private and a public key, this function derives an aes-gcm key.
+Given a private and a public key, this function derives an aes-cbc key.
 For two key pairs `A` and `B`, the derived key will be the same for
 `deriveKey({ privateKey: A.privateKey, publicKey: B.publicKey })` and `deriveKey({ privateKey: B.privateKey, publicKey: A.publicKey })`.

 ```js